 Ever heard someone say, “RPA is going to take away all our jobs?”
 Fortunately, this sentiment is a myth.
 Processes automated by RPA rarely leave their former employee attendees jobless.
 Typically, these very processes that were taking employees’ time and energy away from performing the main functions of their jobs.
 In essence, RPA takes the robot out of the human.

 You can identify a process’ hours-back-to-business by determining the value of the hours that the automated process saved the employee.
 Hours which the employee instead spent attending to other valuable work.

 RPA has become renowned for its capabilities surrounding business continuity and disaster recovery, and for a good reason.
 Organizations that decrease their dependency on human employees regarding key processes can often see a reduced business continuity risk.
 Be sure to calculate the cost of potential downtime an incident could cause.
 Consider its risk and what you could gain from decreasing or completely eradicating it.

 When there are fewer errors to fix, there’s more time for productivity elsewhere.
 The time that was once dedicated to preventing, identifying, and addressing errors are known as quality costs.
 Don’t forget to measure the cost of any process-related errors so you’ll be able to account for this saving.

 Set Yourself Up for Success

 With strategic planning, delivery, and maintenance, you can maximize the measurable impact that RPA makes on your organization.
 And don’t let a single improvement occur without your knowledge – you deserve to celebrate every victory your RPA investment brings, big or small!
-When you’re ready to get started on your RPA journey, contact us to set up a consultation.

 How to Use & Implement Hyland RPA Quickly in OnBase